 - 3.15 The Localism Act 2011 enables local communities to produce Neighbourhood Plans to support development in their area.
-If the Plans are adopted by the Council they will have the same weight as other Development Plan documents for the District. - 3.16 The first stage in producing a Neighbourhood Plan is to designate a Neighbourhood Area.
-Whilst seven areas have been designated, only Ash has reached Regulation 16 publication of a plan (the stage before submission of the plan for examination) and two (Dover Town and Langdon) are currently progressing with work on their Neighbourhood Plans. - 3.17 Whilst the Council is not responsible for the production of Neighbourhood Plans and therefore no timetable can be included in the LDS for them, officers need to explore with the Town/Parish Councils that have a designated Neighbourhood Area if there are any issues holding back the progression of their Neighbourhood Plans and offer assistance where appropriate. - 3.18 The Council will monitor the progress of Neighbourhood Plans in the District through the AMR and sets out in the SCI how it will help neighbourhood plan-making bodies.
+If the Plans are 'made' by the Council then they have the same weight as other Development Plan documents for the District. - 3.16 The first stage in producing a Neighbourhood Plan is to designate a Neighbourhood Area.
+Whilst seven areas have been designated, only two have become 'made' parts of the Councils Development Plan and only two (Dover Town and Langdon) are currently progressing with work on their Neighbourhood Plans. - 3.17 Whilst the Council is not responsible for the production of Neighbourhood Plans and therefore no timetable can be included in the LDS for them, officers need to explore with the Town/Parish Councils that have a designated Neighbourhood Area if there are any issues holding back the progression of their Neighbourhood Plans and offer assistance where appropriate. - 3.18 The Council will monitor the progress of Neighbourhood Plans in the District through the AMR.
+The SCI sets out how the Council will help neighbourhood plan-making bodies.